SteRompen/Connect-Arduino-to-MySQL-DB/README.md

 - id (PK, autoincrement and not null)
 - record (this is the reading from the Arduino)
 - timestamp (this is the moment when the reading entered the DB)
 - Maybe you need additional data, you can enter this here.
 Please note that you also need to change the INSERT statement in the C# code if you want to do this!
+Some IMPORTANT inforamtion: in the guide above, they tell you to use `root` as user and your DB password as password.
+This is not very secure.
+My advice is to create an user with acces and adminrights (you need these to make changes to the DB) to execute this code.
+Now you can share this code with other is a save way, without sharing your strong password for entering your MySQL.

 ### Arduino
 The only thing you need to add to your existing Arduino code is a print statement.
 For example, if you have the variable `_distance-to-surface` when using an ultrasonic sensor, you write the following statement in your void: `Serial.println(_distance-to-surface)`.
 IT IS VERY IMPORTANT, ALSO WHEN YOU DON'T USE THE ULTRASONIC SENSOR, TO PUT A DELAY OF 5000 ms BEFORE THE PRINT STATEMENT!!!
 The print statement will be captured in the `record` in your MySQL DB (see above).
 In some cases, you need to change the `BaudRate`.
 This depends on your Arduino code, so make sure the `BaudRate` in the Arduino code and the C# match.
 If they don't, there is a big chance of getting an error or invalid measurements/readings.